ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/creating.markdown

 # Creating transformers

+{PANEL}
-Transformers can be created and send to server in couple of ways, starting from using low-level commands to creating custom classes and sending them individually or even scanning an assembly.
+Transformers can be created and send to server in couple of ways, starting from using low-level [commands](../transformers/creating#using-commands) to creating [custom classes](../transformers/creating#using-abstracttransformercreationtask) and sending them individually or even scanning an assembly.
+{PANEL/}

 {PANEL:using AbstractTransformerCreationTask}

 Special abstract class has been created for strongly-typed transformer creation called `AbstractTransformerCreationTask`.

-There are certain benefits of using it like:
+There are certain benefits of using it:

-- strongly-typed syntax
+- **strongly-typed syntax**
 - ability to deploy it easily
 - ability to deploy it using assembly scanner (more about it later)
 - ability to pass transformer as generic type is various methods without having to hardcode string-based names